WELCOME TO WORDSERVICE.ORG

 2 Kings 13:20.
 And Elisha died, and they buried him.
 And the bands of the Moabites invaded the land at the coming in of the year.
 21. And it came to pass, as they were burying a man, that, behold, they spied a band of men; and they cast the man into the sepulcher of Elisha: and when the man was let down, and touched the bones of Elisha, he revived, and stood up on his feet.

-3. Or, as the context dictates, that resurrection can mean a physical body dying and that same physical body being restored to life; but then also becoming a "glorified" body like Jesus.
-This would also include the case of one never dying first but getting a "glorified" body like Elijah.
+3. Or, as the context dictates, that resurrection can mean a flesh and bone body dying and that same body being restored to life; but then also becoming a "glorified" body like Jesus.
+This would also include the case of one never dying first but being caught up or "raptured" like Elijah.

 Matthew 28: 1.
 In the end of the Sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulcher.
 2. And, behold, there was a great earthquake: for the angel of the Lord descended from heaven, and came and rolled back the stone from the door, and sat upon it.
 3. His countenance was like lightning, and his raiment white as snow: 4.
 And for fear of him the keepers did shake, and became as dead men.
 5. And the angel answered and said to the women, Fear not: for I know that you seek Jesus, which was crucified.
 6. He is not here: for he is risen, as he said.
 Come, see the place where the Lord lay.10.
 It was Mary Magdalene and Joanna, and Mary the mother of James, and other women that were with them, which told these things to the apostles.